Meet the Team

 PSY 31843

-Outside of the therapy room, I stay engaged in the field through teaching and research.
-I’ve co-authored published work on the psychological impact of COVID-19, and I serve on committees with the Los Angeles County Psychological Association.
-I also taught as an adjunct professor at Azusa Pacific University and The Chicago School of Professional Psychology, helping train the next generation of therapists.
+In addition to clinical work, I remain actively involved in the field through teaching, research, and leadership.
+I’ve co-authored published research on the psychological impact of COVID-19, serve on committees with the Los Angeles County Psychological Association, and have taught as an adjunct professor at Azusa Pacific University and The Chicago School of Professional Psychology.

 Areas of Focus: